Kidney: Blood supply

 The kidneys receive blood from the renal arteries, left and right, which branch directly from the abdominal aorta.
 The kidneys receive approximately 20–25% of cardiac output in adult human.
 Each renal artery branches into segmental arteries, dividing further into interlobar arteries, which penetrate the renal capsule and extend through the renal columns between the renal pyramids.
 The interlobar arteries then supply blood to the arcuate arteries that run through the boundary of the cortex and the medulla.
 Each arcuate artery supplies several interlobular arteries that feed into the afferent arterioles that supply the glomeruli.

 Blood drains from the kidneys, ultimately into the inferior vena cava.
 After filtration occurs, the blood moves through a small network of small veins (venules) that converge into interlobular veins.
 As with the arteriole distribution, the veins follow the same pattern: the interlobular provide blood to the arcuate veins then back to the interlobar veins, which come to form the renal veins which exit the kidney.

 Nerve supply

 The kidney and nervous system communicate via the renal plexus, whose fibers course along the renal arteries to reach each kidney.
 Input from the sympathetic nervous system triggers vasoconstriction in the kidney, thereby reducing renal blood flow.
 The kidney also receives input from the parasympathetic nervous system, by way of the renal branches of the vagus nerve; the function of this is yet unclear.
 Sensory input from the kidney travels to the T10–11 levels of the spinal cord and is sensed in the corresponding dermatome.
 Thus, pain in the flank region may be referred from corresponding kidney.

 Microanatomy

 Renal histology is the study of the microscopic structure of the kidney.
+The adult human kidney contains at least 26 distinct cell types, including epithelial, endothelial, stromal and smooth muscle cells.
 Distinct cell types include: